rossshannon/weekly-weather-mcp/README.md

 - “🏃‍♂️ Which days this week should I go for a run?”
 - “🪴 When’s the best evening to work in my garden this week?”
 - “🪁 What’s the windiest day coming up soon for flying a kite?”
-- “💧 Will I need to water my plants this week or will rain take care of it?”
+- “💧 Will I need to water my garden this week or will rain take care of it?”

+#### get_current_weather

+Get current weather for a specified location.

+Returns:
+- A simplified subset of the data returned by `get_weather`
+- Only the current weather information (temperature, feels like, weather condition, humidity, wind, etc.); no forecast data for future time periods
+- Useful for quick queries about present conditions only

 ##### Location Lookup Details